 The book is an intimate encounter with Cole’s intellectual universe.
 It covers his many ideas about politics and aesthetics.
 It’s thrilling to work through the collection of essays, in part, because it feels like walking through a magician’s den and being dazzled by an expansive collection of images, objects, ideas, spaces, and questions.

 Writing is, for Cole, in the most literal sense, an act of collecting.
-Little wonder that Known and Strange Things is a book everything: Ebola, the 2008 American election, Wole Soyinka, Google, Goethe, blackness, blindness, Sebald, Simone de Beauvoir, Dame Patience Jonathan, Beowulf, Boko Haram, and a host of many others things.
+Little wonder that Known and Strange Things is a book about almost everything: Ebola, the 2008 American election, Wole Soyinka, Google, Goethe, blackness, blindness, Sebald, Simone de Beauvoir, Dame Patience Jonathan, Beowulf, Boko Haram, and a host of many others things.

 Perhaps because of this encyclopedic texture, the essays can come across as brainy and scholarly.
 To the initiated reader, watching Cole geek out on all his signature intellectual interests can be illuminating and fun.
 But to the reader with a taste for the light and the fluffy side of intellectual thought, these essays might feel a bit crusty.
 You might find yourself lost in a sea of unfamiliar references to classical music, obscure European towns, strange literary works, and time periods no one cares to talk about.